tedee-com/tedee-api-doc/docs/source/getting-started.rst

 Tedee API is based on REST architecture.
 This implies that the application does not store any state.
 Hence, the client session can not be handled on the server side and every request should provide the information about the user.
-This is handled by JWT included in :ref:`authorization <authorization-header>` header.
-The access token contains an information that allows to identify the user.
+This is handled by PAK or JWT included in :ref:`authorization <authorization-header>` header.
+The personal access key (PAK) and access token (JWT) contain an information that allows to identify the user.
 All the requests that starts with ``/my/`` referes to resources directly assigned to the current user for example asking for ``/my/devices`` will return only devices to which authenticated user has access.

 Example request